 Other volunteer roles within the GBIF network

-GBIF has an open call for volunteer mentors to provide more hands-on assistance and training for our capacity enhancement activities.
+GBIF has an open call for volunteer mentors, who provide more hands-on assistance and training for our capacity enhancement activities.
 A Biodiversity Open Data Ambassador can also serve as a GBIF mentor.